anabellabuckvar/climate_during_covid/README.md

-VARIABLES USED TO CALCULATE CLIMATE SCORE (score.y)
+VARIABLES USED TO CALCULATE CLIMATE SCORE (score.y)...
 human: percentage of residents surveyed in the Yale Climate Change Project who think global warming is caused by human activity

 consensus: percentage of residents surveyed in the Yale Climate Change Project who believe that most scientists think global warming is happening